sveltejs/kit/documentation/docs/12-packaging.md

 Running `svelte-kit package` will take the contents of `src/lib` and generate a `package` directory (which can be [configured](#configuration-package)) containing the following:

 - All the files in `src/lib`, unless you [configure](#configuration-package) custom `include`/`exclude` options.
 Svelte components will be preprocessed, TypeScript files will be transpiled to JavaScript.
 - Type definitions (`d.ts` files) which are generated for Svelte, JavaScript and TypeScript files.
-You need to install `typescript >= 4.0.0` and `svelte2tsx >= 0.2.1` for this.
-By default, type definitions are placed next to their implementation, but you can [configure](#configuration-package) this behavior.
+You need to install `typescript >= 4.0.0` and `svelte2tsx >= 0.3.0` for this.
+Type definitions are placed next to their implementation, hand-written `d.ts` files are copied over as is.
 - A `package.json` that copies the `name`, `version`, `description`, `keywords`, `homepage`, `bugs`, `license`, `author`, `contributors`, `funding`, `repository`, `dependencies`, `private` and `publishConfig` fields from the root of the project, and adds a `"type": "module"` and an `"exports"` field

 The `"exports"` field contains the package's entry points.
 By default, all files in `src/lib` will be treated as an entry point unless they start with (or live in a directory that starts with) an underscore, but you can [configure](#configuration-package) this behaviour.
 If you have a `src/lib/index.js` or `src/lib/index.svelte` file, it will be treated as the package root.